Fedma123/eth-royalty/README.md

 	> eth.getBalance(Royalty.address)
 	9000000000000000

-Anybody can inspect wether some account has already payed the royalty, so Bacco checks he's been successfully added among the payers.
+Anybody can inspect whether some account has already payed the royalty, so Bacco checks he's been successfully added among the payers.

 	> Royalty.HasAlreadyPayed(Bacco, {from: Bacco})
 	true